Our Privacy Promise

 In cases when we use external websites provided by other organisations such as Twitter or Facebook, then we would ask you to consult their privacy policies to determine how your personal data will be processed by these controllers.

-6. Retaining your information
+6. Retaining your personal data

 - The date of issue of a disclosure